ManuelHany/recipe-app-api/notes.md

 # Start From
-- 08 - Configure Database
+- 09 - create user model
-  - 09 - Add wait_for_db manager command
+  - 05 - normalize user address

 #### Test
 - the simpletestCase is for tests that require no communication with database